Private dance lessons are the most efficient one-on-one learning experience.

 (for the Visa, MasterCard and American Express transactions 3% service charge will be applied)

 Understandably, our students have busy lifestyles, and sometimes even an emergency might occur.
-Your instructor will provide you with different opportunities to make up a class so that your busy schedule does not prevent you from succeeding in your dance program.
+Your instructor will provide you with different opportunities to make up a class so that your busy schedule allows you to succeed in your dance program.

 This is one of the most frequently asked questions.